-The U.S. had already launched 24 spacecrafts into space and 3 of them had landed on the Moon’s surface.
+The U.S. had already launched 24 spacecraft into space, and 3 of them had landed on the Moon’s surface.
 So this time, NASA turned things up a notch.

-Apollo 15 was to stay longer on the Moon’s surface and to have a stronger scientific component than the previous missions.
+Apollo 15 stayed longer on the Moon’s surface.
+And it also had a stronger scientific component than the previous missions.

 The third objective was an easy one.
 NASA redesigned the astronauts’ equipment, and the trio was to evaluate the changes.

-The astronauts achieved all the mission’s objectives and returned safely to Earth 12 days after they left, that is on August 7, 1971.
+The astronauts achieved all the mission’s objectives.
+They returned safely to Earth 12 days after they left: on August 7, 1971.

 The Apollo 15 shuttle

-Although at first sight the shuttle looks like one big rocket, it is actually made up of several parts that get discarded during the journey.
+At first sight, the shuttle looks like one big rocket.
+Yet, it is actually made up of several parts that get discarded during the journey.
 And only one small part, the tip, returns to Earth.

 The first thing to go is the rocket itself, which is the largest part of the shuttle.
-It is only needed to launch from Earth, but once in space it is ejected.
+It is only needed to launch from Earth.
+Once in space, it is ejected.

 Now two main parts remain: the Command/Service Module and the Lunar Module.

 They are attached when they travel to the Moon.
-But once there, the Command Module, called Endeavor, stays orbiting the Moon, while the Lunar Module Falcon, manned by two astronauts, detaches and makes its way to the lunar surface.
+But once there, the Command Module, called Endeavor, stays orbiting the Moon.
+Meanwhile, the Lunar Module Falcon, manned by two astronauts, detaches and makes its way to the lunar surface.